 Perform a battery capacity test to determine the starting condition of an automotive battery.
-The battery is made of 6 cells connected in series.
-Each of these 6 cells produces 2.1 volts.
-Wiring these cells in series produce the 12.6 volts required by the electrical system.
-They are considered rechargeable SLI or starting, lighting, and ignition batteries.
+The battery contains six cells connected in series.
+Each of these six cells produces 2.1 volts.
+Therefore, wiring these cells in series equals the 12.6 volts required by the electrical system.

-Use current capacity ratings to measure a battery's readiness to deliver cranking power to the starter motor, as well as reserve energy for the electrical system.
+Use current capacity ratings to measure a battery's readiness to deliver cranking power to the starter motor and reserve energy for the electrical system.

 RC: The battery's reserve capacity indicates the number of minutes it takes for a fully charged battery, discharged at 25 amperes, to drop below 10.5 volts.

-AH: The ampere-hour rating measures the amount of steady current a battery can supply for 20 hours at a certain amperage at 80° F without cell voltage falling below 1.75 volts.
+AH: The ampere-hour rating measures the steady current a battery can supply for 20 hours at a specific amperage at 80° F without cell voltage falling below 1.75 volts.

 Perform a battery load test to see if service or replacement is necessary.
 First, determine the load by retrieving the CCA from the battery case and reducing this number by half.
 Apply this load for 15 seconds.
 The battery's voltage must remain above 9.6 volts at 70° F. It's relative to temperature; the lower the temperature, the lower the voltage.